Welcome to our curriculum webpage for Design & Technology

 At Horsforth Newlaithes Primary School we aim to provide children with a Design and Technology curriculum that is relevant in our rapidly changing world.
 We want to expose the children to a broad range of architects, designers and engineers that reflect the diversity of our local community and the wider world.
 Through our high quality teaching we give our children opportunities to build and apply knowledge, understanding, vocabulary and skills in order to design and make high quality products that solve real and relevant problems.
 We want our children to be able to learn to think and intervene creatively to solve problems, both as individuals and as part of a team.
 At Newlaithes we aim to embed the ‘think, make, break, repeat’ iterative design process into our Design and Technology lessons to ensure our children are thinking critically and developing resilience.
 Throughout their time at school, the children will be exposed to a wide range of media and will develop their technical knowledge by exploring structures, mechanical systems, electronic processes, computer programming, textiles and food.

 At Newlaithes, Design Technology is delivered as a discrete subject and, wherever possible, cross curricular links are formed.
 Design Technology links well with many other subjects, such as Art, Maths and Science and teachers carefully plan these links to ensure they are meaningful.
 In KS1, DT is often linked to imaginary community learning to inspire and stimulate children.
 To ensure high standards of teaching and learning in Design and Technology, we implement a curriculum that is progressive throughout the whole school.
 Teachers use the progression milestone document to ensure the curriculum is covered and the skills/knowledge taught is progressive from year group to year group.
 The skills are grouped into threshold concepts: master practical skills; design, make, evaluate improve and take inspiration from design through history.
-Threaded through our curriculum are a series of knowledge categories to underpin the curriculum: technical knowledge, practical knowledge, design inspiration, design ideas.
+Threaded through our curriculum are a series of knowledge categories to underpin the curriculum: mechanisms, structures, textiles and food.
 Teachers may use the Chris Quigley compendium units of work as a guide, but also allow themselves the creative freedom to add their own ideas too, providing the skills and technical knowledge are taught.
 The DT long term plan is carefully organised so that units are repeated and built upon to ensure these skills and knowledge are embedded.
 KS1 will experience units on structures, mechanisms, textiles and food.
-Lower KS2 will experience units on structures, levers and pneumatics, app control, textiles, paper circuits and food and upper KS2 will do structures, cams and pulleys, artificial intelligence, electronic motors, textiles and food.
+Lower KS2 will experience units on structures, levers and pneumatics, textiles, paper circuits and food and upper KS2 will do structures, cams and pulleys, electronic motors, textiles and food.
 All these units will be taught safely, following appropriate risk assessments and guidance.

 Early Years have created their own long term plan based on the Early Years Framework and is mapped out to consider the needs of their children, as well as the curriculum drivers of the school.
 Staff in Early Years have a good knowledge of how the key ELG’s and CofEL that link to Design and Technology feed into the National Curriculum.
 In reverse, staff in KS1 and 2 understand how EYFS lays the foundations for progression in Design and Technology throughout school.